-- (1) Produce may be sold from premises, in a residential district in the Town by a resident of the Town, where such produce is grown on the same premises from which the sale or offer for sale is made. - (2) Such sales may take place only during the period of May 1 through November 30 each year, except that trees, apples, pumpkins, squash-and, honey, eggs, or other such products grown on the premises may be sold year-round, and Christmas trees may be sold during the Christmas season. - (3) One temporary stand for the sale of such produce may be used-in accordance with the following: - a) The stand shall be limited to 200 square feet in floor area and eight feet in height.
+- (1) Produce may be sold from premises, in a residential district in the Town by a resident of the Town, where such produce is grown on the same premises from which the sale or offer for sale is made. - (2) Such sales may take place only during the period of May 1 through November 30 each year, except that trees, apples, pumpkins, squash, honey, eggs, or other such products grown on the premises may be sold year-round. - (3) One temporary stand for the sale of such produce may be used in accordance with the following: - (a) The stand shall be limited to 200 square feet in floor area and eight feet in height.

-- b) The stand may be located in the front yard area, provided the frontmost edge of the stand is set back at least 10 feet from the front property line. - c) The stand is not a fully enclosed structure.
+- (b) The stand may be located in the front yard area, provided the frontmost edge of the stand is set back at least 10 feet from the front property line. - (c) The stand is not a fully enclosed structure.
 At least one wall of the stand shall be open to allow for free ingress/egress by the public. - D. Agricultural uses exempt.
-Nothing herein contained shall be applicable to the sale of livestock or the bulk sale of produce grown on premises used as a farmor truckgarden.
+Nothing herein contained shall be applicable to the sale of livestock or the bulk sale of produce grown on premises used as a farm.

 § 185-115.
-Outdoor storage.
-[Amended 5-20-2014 by L.L.
-No. 5-2014] and temporary outdoor storage containers.
+Outdoor storage and temporary outdoor storage containers.

 - A. Storage of junk.
-Outdoor storage or maintenance of junk shall not be permitted on any lot in any district, unless otherwise permitted. - A.B.
-No construction or building materials of any kind shall be stored outdoors in any zoning district except those used in the construction or alteration of a structure upon the lot or lots where such material is stored.
+Outdoor storage or maintenance of junk shall not be permitted on any lot in any district, unless otherwise permitted. - B. No construction or building materials of any kind shall be stored outdoors in any zoning district except those used in the construction or alteration of a structure upon the lot or lots where such material is stored.
 Such material shall not be stored for a period in excess of one year.
 This section shall not apply to the storage of any products grown upon the premises, nor to nurseries, nor to machinery, equipment and supplies essential to the operation of a farm. - C. The use of outdoor temporary storage containers shall: - (1) Not to exceed 90 days. - (2) Be entirely enclosed within a rodent proof container, not to exceed a total of 320 square feet in size. - (3) Be setback not less than 10 feet from the right-of way.